Mental Health Awareness Month: Mindful Walking

 - Patty

 (I'm not a professional, nor do I guarantee that this will help.
-If you do need help, please contact the Kids Help phone line a1-800-668-6868, or Good2Talk at 1-866-925-5454.
+If you do need help, please contact the Kids Help phone line at 1-800-668-6868, or Good2Talk at 1-866-925-5454.
 If you require immediate assistance, please call 911.)

 0 comments